Eskişehir: History

 Cybele Statue (30 BC - 395 AD) excavated from the Ancient City of Pessinus exhibited in the Eskişehir Archeology Museum.

 Miniature view of Eskişehir in the 16th century during the Ottoman Empire.

-The city was founded by the Phrygians in at least 1000 BC, although it has been estimated to be older than 4000 years old.
+The city was founded by the Phrygians around 1000 BC, although it has been estimated that the site could be older.
 The current city lies about a mile from the ancient Phrygian city of Dorylaeum.
 Many Phrygian artifacts and sculptures are on display in the city's archeological museum.

-There is also a museum of meerschaum stone, whose production remains still notable, used to make high quality meerschaum pipes.
-In the fourth century AD the city moved about ten km northeast, from Karacahisar to Şehirhöyük.
-The region was originally inhabited by Hittites.
+There is also a museum of meerschaum stone, whose production remains notable in the city for the production of quality meerschaum pipes.
+In the 4th century the city moved about 10 km northeast, from Karacahisar to Şehirhöyük.

-Many ancient geographers described the city as one of the most beautiful in Anatolia.
-As with many towns in Anatolia, Christianity arrived after Constantine the Great legalized the religion in the Roman Empire.
-Beginning in the 4th century, records exist of bishops holding office in Eskişehir.
-The city was known as Dorylaeum (Δορύλαιον) in Greek in that period.
-One of these bishops, Eusebius, was heavily involved in shaping the evolving dogma of the church.
+After Constantine the Great legalized Christianity in the Roman Empire, multiple bishops started to hold office in Dorylaeum, like Eusebius, who opossed the teachings of Nestorius and Eutyches.
+In the 11th century, Dorylaeum produced rich harvests of grain and the rivers close to the city were a great source for fish.
+The villages around the city were densely populated and Dorylaeum itself was embellished with stoas, fountains, and houses of illustrious citizens.

+Hoşnut, also known as Hoşnudiye Armenian and Greek district of Eskişehir.

-It was called Sultanönü during the Seljuk period.
-In 1097, it was the site of a battle of the First Crusade in which the Crusaders defeated the Seljuk Turkish sultan Kilij Arslan I; the town later fell to the Turks in 1176, or the 13th century.
+After the Seljuks conquered the city from the Byzantines, the city became known as Sultanönü.
+In 1097, it was the site of the significant Battle of Dorylaeum of the First Crusade, in which the Crusaders defeated the Seljuk Turkish sultan Kilij Arslan I. The city later fell to the Seljuks in the 13th century.

+Speaker of the Turkish Grand National Assembly Mustafa Kemal inspecting the Western Front, Eskişehir, December 4, 1920.

+Bridge in Eskichéhir, Image from the von Hallwyl family's journey through Asia Minor and Turkey 27 April - 20 June 1901 - Hallwyl Museum.

-From 1867 until 1922, Eskişehir was part of Hüdavendigâr vilayet.
+From 1867-1922, Eskişehir was part of the Hüdavendigâr vilayet.
 In 1921, it was captured by the invading Greek Army.
 Eskişehir holds the title of Cultural Capital of the Turkish World and UNESCO Capital of Intangible Cultural Heritage in 2013.